 No Need for Sauce on Top

-Sometimes though, just be fancy, I've dusted each serving with a light sprinkling of powdered sugar and placed a sprig of fresh mint on the side.
+Sometimes though, just to be fancy, I've dusted each serving with a light sprinkling of powdered sugar and placed a sprig of fresh mint on the side.

 The History of Bread Pudding